-5 This might have been inferred from the circumstance that both in 2 Samuel 5 and in 1 Chronicles 11 the capture of Jerusalem is recorded immediately after David's coronation.
-But the wording of 2 Samuel 5:5 places it beyond doubt.
+ftq5 This might have been inferred from the circumstance that both in 40612 Samuel 5 and in40001 Chronicles 11 the capture of Jerusalem is recorded immediately after David's coronation.
+But the wording of 40652 Samuel 5:5 places it beyond doubt.

-6 So the words in the original, and not as in our Authorised Version.
+ftq6 So the words in the original, and not as in our Authorised Version.

-- 7 The expression rendered in the Authorised Version "gutter," occurs only again in the plural in Psalm 42:7, where it undoubtedly means "cataracts" or "waterfalls."
+- ftq7 The expression rendered in the Authorised Version "gutter," occurs only again in the plural in ^{som}Psalm 42:7, where it undoubtedly means "cataracts" or "waterfalls."
 Accordingly we translate the singular of the noun by "watercourse down a steep brow."
 Keil, Ewald, and Erdmann render it "abyss."
 The interpretation of this difficult verse (ver.
-8) in The Speaker's Bible seems to us not warranted by the language of the text. - 8 This is the best rendering of this somewhat difficult verse. - 9 Mr. Lewin's theory (Siege of Jerusalem, pp. 256, etc.) that Millo was the Temple-area is wholly untenable.
-There was, for example, another Millo in Shechem (Judges 9:6), which is also designated as the migdal, or tower of Shechem (vers.
-46, 49). - So, notably, the four sons of Bathsheba or Bathshua (comp.
-1 Chronicles 3:5), and, of course, the others also.
-In 1 Chronicles 3:6, 7, two names (Eliphelet and Nogah) are mentioned, which do not occur in 2 Samuel These two must have died. - of his reign in Jerusalem.
+8) in The Speaker's Bible seems to us not warranted by the language of the text. - ^{ftq8} This is the best rendering of this somewhat difficult verse. - ^{ftq9} Mr. Lewin's theory (Siege of Jerusalem, pp. 256, etc.) that Millo was the Temple-area is wholly untenable.
+There was, for example, another Millo in Shechem (^{ctrue}Judges 9:6), which is also designated as the migdal, or tower of Shechem (vers.
+46, 49). - ftq10 So, notably, the four sons of Bathsheba or Bathshua (comp.
+Chronicles 3:5), and, of course, the others also.
+In T, two names (Eliphelet and Nogah) are mentioned, which do not occur in 2 Samuel These two must have died. - ^{ftq11} The building of David's palace must have taken place in the first years of his reign in Jerusalem.
 This is evident from many allusions to this palace.
 We must, therefore, in this, as in so many other instances, consider the dates given by Josephus as incorrect (Ant.
 8. 3, 1; Ag.
 Ap.
-1. 18). - 12 I have left the word untranslated.
+1. 18). - ^{ftq12} I have left the word untranslated.
 The guess of the Rabbis, who render it by mulberry-trees, is as unsupported as that of the LXX. who translate: pear-trees.
 The word is derived from bacha, to flow, then to weep.
-Ewald and Keil suggest with much probability that it was a balsam-tree (as in the Arabic), of which the sap dropped like tears. - 13 So in 1 Chronicles 14:16.
-The word Geba, in 2 Samuel 5:25, is evidently a clerical error, since Geba lay in quite another direction. - 14 If the reader will keep in view this fundamental difference in the object of the two histories, he will readily understand not only why events are differently arranged in them, but also the reason why some events are left unrecorded, or more briefly narrated in one or the other of these works. - 15 Keil reckons about twenty years to the victory of Ebenezer, forty years in the time of Samuel and Saul, and about ten in that of David.
+Ewald and Keil suggest with much probability that it was a balsam-tree (as in the Arabic), of which the sap dropped like tears. - ftq13 So in 43461 Chronicles 14:16.
+The word Geba, in 40652 Samuel 5:25, is evidently a clerical error, since Geba lay in quite another direction. - ^{ftq14} If the reader will keep in view this fundamental difference in the object of the two histories, he will readily understand not only why events are differently arranged in them, but also the reason why some events are left unrecorded, or more briefly narrated in one or the other of these works. - ^{ftq15} Keil reckons about twenty years to the victory of Ebenezer, forty years in the time of Samuel and Saul, and about ten in that of David.